irabudev/zoom-sdk-guide/README.md

 You should now have a new file in your project called `(PROJECT_NAME)-Bridging-Header.h`.
 Here, we will specify the frameworks that are written in Objective-C and expose them to Swift. **Any framework written here will be accessible to any Swift file without the need to import.**

 # Privacy Setup
 MobileRTC requires access to the user's camera, microphone, and photo library in order to function.
 We are required to explicitly provide a description for each privacy type in our `info.plist` file in order to prevent crashes in the app MobileRTC requests the permissions.
+Additionally, you should include the bluetooth peripheral usage and calendars usage descriptions as well to pass your app review.
 To do this, we first navigate to `info.plist` in our project.

 ## Privacy - Camera Usage Description
 Add a new key in the `info.plist` file and type `Privacy - Camera Usage Description`.
 Xcode should automatically find the key you are looking for.
 In the value tab, type a description message that will be shown to users when your app requires the camera usage permission.
 The message used from the [Zoom Service sample app](https://github.com/george-lim/zoom-service-sample-app) is `For people to see you during meetings, (PROJECT_NAME) needs access to your camera.`